Out on the town

 Cut a track over to Hard Rock Café at King’s Road Angkor and get ready to be transported to the world of rock’n’roll, with live bands belting out a range of classic hits in surroundings decked out with authentic music memorabilia.

-Laundry Bar on Psar Chas, with its smooth, upscale ’70s-style décor, is the quintessential hip French hangout.
+Laundry Bar on Street 9, with its smooth, upscale ’70s-style décor, is the quintessential hip French hangout.
 Help yourself to a happy hour-priced caramel liqueur and vodka while gyrating on the dance floor to live gypsy jazz, or play pool in the back room with a stylish assortment of bohemians.

-Just along from Pub Street, near the riverside, you’ll find Barcode Lounge Gay Bar.
-This chic night spot serves up a fantastic array of cocktails, beers, wines and champagne to Dapper Dans and Sultry Susans looking for a good time.
+Just along from Pub Street, near the riverside, you’ll find Barcode Lounge.
+This chic night spot and gay bar serves up a fantastic array of cocktails, beers, wines and champagne to Dapper Dans and Sultry Susans looking for a good time.

 An incredibly eclectic array of music is to be found at X Bar, where almost every quality DJ and band in town ply their trade, representing all the genres Siem Reap has to offer.
 With visits from international acts, regular weekly events, and live music every night, the party doesn’t stop.